 Dictionary Comprehension with for loop

-# dictionary comprehension square numberprint("dictionary comprehension square number")
+# dictionary comprehension square number

-square_dict = {x: x**2 for x in [12, 15, 17, 8, 9, 3, 6]} => This is creating dictionary square_dict with key-value pair, where key x is element from the list and value is calculated based on the expression x**2.
+square_dict = {x: x**2 for x in [12, 15, 17, 8, 9, 3, 6]}=> This is creating dictionarysquare_dictwith key-value pair, where keyxis element from the list and value is calculated based on the expressionx**2.shbytes_dict = {x: x*3 for x in "shbytes"}=> This is creating dictionaryshbytes_dictwith key-value pair, where keyxis character from the string and value is calculated based on the expressionx*3.

 Program Output